 An adult female pill bug will lay several eggs where she and other pill bugs live their entire life, eat rotting vegetation.
 Unlike most insects, these eggs remain with her, carefully hidden on her underside.
 Female pill bugs have a pouch called a marsupium which keeps the eggs protected.

-For four to six weeks, she will carry her eggs with her in this brood pouch.
+For four to six weeks, female pill bugs carry their eggs with her in this brood pouch.
 When they hatch, they look identical to their parent, but in miniature form.
 After hatching, baby pill bugs remain in their parent’s pouch for another couple months.

-The hard exoskeleton that rolls up to protect a pill bug must be shed five to six times as it grows.
+Their hard exoskeletons that roll into a ball to protect pill bugs must be shed five to six times as it grows.
 This happens in two stages.
 First, the roly poly will shed the back half of its shell.
 Once that has reformed, it will shed the front half.

 It takes about a year for pill bugs to mature to full adulthood.
 They’ll leave their mother’s pouch at about 4 months old.
 The parent can then lay a new batch of eggs, producing up to three generations per year.

-The average lifespan for these tiny crustaceans is three years.
+The entire life span for these tiny crustaceans is three years.
 They don’t breed as rapidly as other garden dwellers do, but they can have many young in that time!

 Common Habitats For Pill Bugs

-In the dark and sheltered spots of your garden.
+Pill bugs live in the dark and sheltered spots of your garden.
 They prefer locations which are damp, dark, and filled with decomposing organic material — which is what pill bugs eat.
 In addition, they prefer to be sheltered from predators who want to feed on them.
 Otherwise they roll into a ball when threatened.

-Often, they take shelter beneath rotting logs or rocks.
+Often, pill bugs live beneath rotting logs or rocks.
 Moist cracks and crevices where plant debris builds up are also suitable residences.

-Pill bugs prefer to remain close to the soil, and in fact can burrow through it if needed.
+Pill bugs prefer to remain close to the soil, eat rotting vegetation, and in fact can burrow through it if needed.
 This means they may appear even in shallow raised beds.
 It’s far more common to find them at ground level, though.

 If you have not cleared the debris in your garden, it may become a pill bug habitat.
 It’s food, it’s shelter, and it’s perfect for the pill bug!
 They’re also common in compost piles or other locations where debris accumulates.

-On occasion, pill bugs may take shelter inside your house.
+On occasion, pill bugs live their entire life inside your house.
 This only happens if you have a damp location, and may signal other problems with your home.
 Water leaks or rotten wood in your home’s crawl space can be much worse than just a few roly-poly visitors!

 What Do Pill Bugs Eat?

 Pill bugs are part of nature’s garbage disposal system.
 Consuming mostly decaying plant matter, and eat rotting vegetation, a pill bug or several are wonderful in a compost pile.

-In a perfect world, the seven pairs of legs of pill bugs and sow bugs of the world would only touch dead plant parts.
+In a perfect world, the seven pairs of legs of pill bugs and sow bugs would only touch dead plant parts.
 Alas, our world is far from perfect.
 If no other food is available, live plants become the next target.